not-in-our-labs/not-in-our-labs.github.io/index_src.md

 Feel free to share and spread the booklet!
 I also encourage you to build on it or make feedback, it is freely accessible and editable [here]()!

+# Additional ressources

+## Violence Meter

+The violence meter is a prevention tool to spread awareness and help recognize unhealthy and dangerous behaviours in relationships.
+After an in-depth study, Giorgia Magni made a version dedicated to academia.
+The original ressource and its description is in French [here](https://www.unige.ch/fapse/grire/outils-de-formation/violentometre).

+Find the violence meter in english [here](ressources/violencemeter.pdf), and a more detailed description for each item [here](ressources/violencemeter_details.pdf).

+For editable versions, see  [here](ressources/violencemeter.odg) and [here](ressources/violencemeter_details.odg).

 # Sources of the PhD booklet

 If you were interested in the booklet, below is the list of all the statistics and sources used to make it.